Alcaro/russian-malware/arlib/sandbox/README.txt

     not foolproof: breaks if I miss a syscall, across exec(), or if my allocated data structures are too small also way too complex

-Chosen solution: Ignore it, leave it unimplemented.
+Chosen solution: Ignore it, leave it unimplemented (except openat(AT_FDCWD), which is just plain open()).
 Only a few programs need this function family.
-(This admittedly includes this one, but nested sandboxes ... let's not.)
+(Programs using openat admittedly includes this one, but nested sandboxes ... let's not.)

 fork